Design better orgs, develop better leaders, build better products.

-I help develop cross-functional organisations at all scales, aligning teams around delivering value and building products people love.
+I help develop cross-functional organisations at all scales, coach product leaders, and align teams around delivering value and building products people love.

-In addition to helping companies deliver great products, I’m the Founder of ProductTank and Co-Founder of Mind the Product – the world’s largest product management community with meetups in 185+ cities and annual conferences in London, San Francisco, Singapore, Hamburg, and Manchester.
+In addition to helping companies deliver great products, I’m the Founder of ProductTank and Co-Founder of Mind the Product – together the world’s largest product management community with meetups in 215+ cities and annual conferences in London, San Francisco, Singapore, Hamburg, and Manchester.

 And (not to brag, but) I also wrote the book on product leadership: I’m the Co-Author of Product Leadership: How Top Product Managers Launch Great Products and Build Successful Teams.